Fertility and the immune system: a dance of two

 In antiphospholipid syndrome (APS), women have “anticardiolipin antibodies” or the “lupus anticoagulant.”
 If these antibodies occur in women with reproductive failure and no other clinical problems, it is called primary APS.
 If there are also other autoimmune diseases, such as systemic lupus erythematosus or Sjögren's syndrome, it is called secondary APS.

 It is not yet clear whether antiphospholipid antibodies have an effect on fertility.
-While they are most often found in women undergoing IVF, they can be found in 4% of the healthy population.
+While they are more commonly found in women undergoing IVF, they can be found in 4% of the healthy population.

 The problem is that they can directly attack placental cells.
-They are often used as markers of a possible immunological disorder, but are mostly evaluated in the context of pregnancy loss.
+They are often used as markers of a possible immunological disorder, but are primarily evaluated in the context of pregnancy loss.

 Consequences of the presence of antiphospholipid antibodies